Asam237/ui-design-remix/README.md

 ## Authors

-This toolkit is curated and maintained by the Studio Freight Things team:
+This UI Challenges is curated and maintained by:

 - Abba Sali Aboubakar Mamate ([@asam_237](https://twitter.com/asam_237))